robertaronchi/rronchi/content/team/Isdihar/index.md

 image:
   caption:
   focal_point: Smart
-summary: Working on the rehabilitation project for unilateral spatial neglect in the acute phase
+summary: Working on the rehabilitation project for unilateral spatial neglect in the acute phase and implicit features of disownership
 tags:
 - Research Assistant
 title: Isdihar Hamed